GMAT Score in MBA Scholarship: How Important is it?

-When making the decision to pursue an MBA, the biggest road-block that students face is cost.
-Getting an MBA is expensive.
-Since it can turn out to be one of the biggest investments a person can make in their career, making an informed financial decision becomes necessary.
-However, since MBA gives a big salary boost, a lot of students go for the degree irrespective of the expenses involved.
+When deciding to pursue an MBA, the biggest roadblock that students face is cost.
+While getting a perfect GMAT score may be the aim for many students, pursuing an MBA is expensive, which is why an MBA scholarship seems like another route.
+Since it can be one of the most significant investments a person can make, making an informed financial decision becomes necessary.
+However, since MBA gives a considerable salary boost, many students go for the degree irrespective of the expenses.

 Most MBA aspirants rely on multiple ways to finance their B-school education, such as student loans, support from parents, personal savings, and scholarships, among other sources.
-Out of all the options available, scholarships are either overlooked or students don’t realize that they have the option to seek one.
-But how do you qualify for a scholarship? and Does a good GMAT score matter in seeking it?
-In this article, we will answer some common questions students have around scholarships, like –
+Several students, in many instances, overlook a scholarship opportunity for reasons including lack of awareness.
+But how do you qualify for a scholarship?
+And Does a good GMAT score matter in seeking an MBA scholarship?
+In this article, we will answer some common questions students have about scholarships.

 - Benefits of an MBA scholarship